ybuzoku/Base64MathDLL/README.md

 	 int sub64(char*, char*, char*, int);

 For examples of interfacing this DLL with MSVC/C++ and C#, please see my repositories B64DllTestClient (MSVC/C++) and Base64PInvokeTest (C#).

+Note, as of writing this, I was unable to directly expose the assmebly function procedures add64A and sub64A, instead wrapping them in C functions add64 and sub64.
+This will be subject to change, but the function names will remain the same.